walle89/SwedbankJson/README.md

 Unofficial API client for the Swedbank's and Sparbanken's mobile apps in Sweden.

-* Overview of your bank accounts, loans, debit and credit cards.
+* Overview of your bank accounts, loans, debit and credit cards
 * List account transactions
 * Transfer money between accounts
-* Sign in with different profiles, ideal for Swedbank Företag app users.
+* Sign in with different profiles, ideal for Swedbank Företag app users
 * Activate, deactivate, and view quick balance (aka. snabbsaldo)
+* No authentication required to view quick balance, ideal for unattended monitoring and automation

 **Authentication methods**

 * Mobile BankID
 * Security token with one time code
-* No authentication (used for some functionality eg. quick balance)

-Traffic between Swedbank's servers and the API client uses the same TLS encryption that Swedbank apps are using and without middlemen.
+## Security

+All SwedbankJson API client traffic is TLS encrypted and strictly between your device/server that runs the code and Swedbank's servers.
+The client can not and will not send any information to any third party for any reason.

 ## Installation and documentation